-Make sure you plan your journeys carefully choosing the safest not the shortest route and using safe crossing places where you can.
+- Plan your journeys carefully choosing the safest not the shortest route

-Make yourself seen to traffic wearing bright colours during the day and reflective materials when dark.
+- Make yourself visible to traffic by wearing bright colours during the day and reflective materials when it’s dark

-Always give the road your FULL attention.
-Use voicemail, turn your music off, it can all wait until you are safely across the road.
+- Always give the road your FULL attention.
+Allow your calls to go to voicemail, ignore any text messages and turn your music off whilst crossing the road; it can all wait until you are safely across